 Scenario 2: A disorderly exit (no-deal Brexit)

-Should it come to a disorderly Brexit, the Agreement between the Federal Republic of Germany and Great Britain, dated 20 April 1960, relating to social security, might have to be applied again from 30 March 2019 onwards, as the abovementioned regulations would cease to apply in relations with the United Kingdom from that time on.
+Should it come to a disorderly Brexit, the Agreement between the Federal Republic of Germany and Great Britain, dated 20 April 1960, relating to social security, might have to be applied again from the day after withdrawal, as the abovementioned regulations would cease to apply in relations with the United Kingdom from that time on.
 This legal question has not yet been conclusively resolved.
 We will provide you with up-to-date information on this as soon as we have it.
 If the German-British social security agreement is not applicable, the United Kingdom is to be regarded as a non-treaty foreign country, i.e. a country with which no agreement has been concluded on social security.
 The scope of the German-British social security agreement is not identical to that of the abovementioned European regulations.
 It does not for example cover unemployment and long-term care insurance.